KediDili/VanillaPlusProfessions/features.md

 ### Volatility
 Chance for ore nodes to drop higher tier ore as well.
+There's a %50 chance for a copper node to additionally drop iron ore, an iron node to drop gold, etc.

 ### Alchemic Reversal
 Higher tier metal bars can be converted into lower ones.